 River canyons expose the landscape’s hidden excesses, it’s violent past.
 The orderly columns across the canyon are volcanic.
 From vents in the Yellowstone Plateau lava welled up and flowed—a vast flood of fire 25 feet (7.6m) deep.
 As the lava cooled and contracted about 1.3 million years ago, it formed contraction cracks, producing hexagonal columns of basalt.

 Calcite Springs Overlook sits atop the narrowest section of the Grand Canyon of Yellowstone.
 Notches along the canyon wall are a popular nesting site for osprey.
 See if you can spot one of these large birds before returning to the trailhead.
-No permit is required to hike to Calcite Springs Overlook, but there is an entrance fee for Yellowstone National Park.
+No permit is required to hike to Calcite Springs Overlook, but Yellowstone National Park has an entrance fee.

 To get to the trailhead: Drive 0.8 miles south of Tower Junction on Grand Loop Road and pull into the parking area for Calcite Springs Overlook on the east side of the road.
 Coming from the south, drive 17.5 miles north of Canyon Junction to the overlook.
 Calcite Springs Overlook is 1.6 miles north of the trailhead for Tower Fall.